rsaggio87/LeaveOutTwoWay/README.md

 The Julia version of the package can be found [here](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl).
-At the same page one can found an executable that permits estimating the leave-out correction even in cases where the user does not have MATLAB or JULIA
+At the same page one can found an executable that permits estimating the leave-out correction even in cases where the user does not have MATLAB or JULIA.

 ## Summary of Changes